wurstscript/docker-wurst/README.md

 # WurstScript Docker Image

-Base wurtscript docker image with grill.
+Basic wurtscript docker image with grill.
 Grill is the wurst package manager and is invoked via the `grill` command.

 ## Update Wurst